ruddro-roy/SGP4/README.md

-# SGP4 Satellite Tracking Platform
+# Cloud-Native Space Situational Awareness

 ## What I've Actually Built

-I've created a comprehensive satellite tracking and orbital mechanics platform that goes far beyond basic tracking.
-This system combines traditional SGP4 propagation with cutting-edge differentiable computing and advanced orbital analysis capabilities.
+This project is my attempt to build a satellite tracking platform that goes beyond the basics.
+The goal is to combine the proven SGP4 model with differentiable computing, which would allow for ML-powered orbital corrections.
+Right now, this is very much in the experimental phase.
+The core propagation is functional, but the machine learning components are still under development.

 ## Why This Project Exists